This vegan buttermilk battered and crispy fried tofu sandwich is crispy on the outside. Served with a creamy sauce, it’s perfect for lunch or dinner.

 Why This Recipe is a Winner

-- Adding cornstarch helps prevent the formation of gluten in the flour, creating a crispier crust
+- CRISPY — Cornstarch helps prevent the formation of gluten in the flour, creating a crispier crust

-- Baking powder creates little bubbles in the batter as it friest, creating a lighter crust with more crisp in every bite
+- LIGHT BREADING — Baking powder creates little bubbles in the batter as it fries, creating a light crust with more crispiness in every bite

 How to Make Fried Tofu Sandwich